gardenlinux/gardenlinux/tests/README.md

 ```

 # Unit Tests
 Unit testing are used to validate and test the functionality of Garden Linux sources and its whole feature sets.
 When adding a Garden Linux specific feature like `CIS`, all related `CIS` unit tests are executed.
 Each feature is represented by unit tests to ensure its conformity.
-Unit tests are defined as a default build target and will automatically run after each build.
-This also affects automated GitHub builds that are executed by GitHub runners but may also be executed manually on a defined artifact.

-Unit tests are executed in a context of integration tests.
-This means that a specific platform type (`chroot`) of integration tests is used to perform regular `unit tests`.
-This is due to the fact that we want to achieve a common test platform based on `Pytest` and theses ones should still be executable on any platform without further adjustments.

-## Prerequisites
+## Running Unit tests
-Build the base test container with all necessary dependencies.
-This container image will contain all necessary packages and modules

- *Note: The `gardenlinux/base-test` will be autocreated by building Garden Linux and usually doesn't need to be execute manually:*

-    make --directory=container build-base-test

-The resulting container image will be tagged as `gardenlinux/base-test:<version>` with `<version>` being the version that is returned by `bin/garden-version` in this repository.
-All further tests run inside this container.
+To run all unit tests for a Garden Linux image, you can use the command

+    ./test ${target}

 ## Location of Unit Tests
 These tests are located in a subfolder (`test`) within a feature's directory and must be prefixed with `test_`.
-This means, that any feature may provide a subfolder called `test` including their `unit test(s)`. `Pytest` will automatically include these files and validate if they need to run (e.g. `cis` tests will only run if the given artifact was built with this feature):
+This means, that any feature may provide a subfolder called `test` including their `unit test(s)`. `Pytest` will automatically include these files and validate if they need to run (e.g. `cis` tests will only run if the given artifact was built with this feature).

-### Example
+### Example Location
 | Feature | Unit test | Test location |
 |---|---|---|
 | $FEATURE_NAME | test_$TEST_NAME.py | features/$FEATURE_NAME/test/test_$TEST_NAME.py |
 | CIS | test_cis.py | [features/cis/test/test_cis.py](../features/cis/test/test_cis.py) |

-### Running Unit Tests
-Basic unit tests are executed after each build by the `chroot` platform.
-However, it may be necessary to run tests in a running system instead.
-Therefore, the `kvm` platform can be used.

-#### Automated Unit Tests
-As described, `chroot` tests are automatically performed after each build.
-By default, this doesn't include the `kvm` platform and may be added by appending `--tests	chroot,kvm` to the `build.sh`.

-Example: `./built.sh kvm-dev --tests chroot,kvm`

-#### chroot
-`chroot` tests may also be executed on a given artifact afterwards.
-A full documentation regarding running the unit tests on a `chroot` platform can be found [here](https://github.com/gardenlinux/gardenlinux/tree/main/tests#chroot).

-#### KVM
-`kvm` tests may also be executed on a given artifact afterwards.
-A full documentation regarding running the unit tests on a `kvm` platform can be found [here](https://github.com/gardenlinux/gardenlinux/tree/main/tests#kvm).

 # Integration Tests
 ## Prerequisites
 Build the integration test container with all necessary dependencies.
-This container image will contain all necessary Python modules as well as the command line utilities by the Cloud providers (i.e. AWS, Azure and GCP). *Note: For `KVM` and `CHROOT` platforms the auto created `gardenlinux/base-test` container can be used (as documented) but will also work with the full-fledged testing container `gardenlinux/integration-test`.*
+This container image will contain all necessary Python modules as well as the command line utilities by the Cloud providers (i.e. AWS, Azure and GCP). *Note: For `KVM` and `CHROOT` platforms the `gardenlinux/base-test` container can be used but will also work with the full-fledged testing container `gardenlinux/integration-test`.*

     make --directory=container build-integration-test